 - Proof that the foreign worker has been employed full-time by the foreign company for at least one year within the last three years

 - Evidence that the foreign worker is qualified to work in an executive or managerial capacity or in a position that requires specialized knowledge

 - Outline of the duties and responsibilities of the job position in Canada along with the intended duration of stay

 - Description of the relationship between the Canadian and foreign employer

-How long is the work permit valid?
+How long is this work permit valid?

 What is the Processing Time for Intra-Company Transferees?

 The processing time for a work permit for NAFTA Intra-Company transferees will depend on the applicant’s country of residence.
 Work permits can be expected to be processed within 2 weeks if expedited or generally within 4 months.

 Work permit applicants who are eligible under the Global Skills Strategy can qualify for expedited 2-week processing.

 How much does it cost to obtain a NAFTA Intra-Company Transfer work permit?